itsnebulalol/modempatcher/README.md

 # How to use

+> **Warning**
+> Bootloop risk!!
+On the latest version of LineageOS, my device bootloops after flashing the custom modem.
+It will only be fixed after erasing the device (flashing stock modem will not fix)!
+Please be careful, and always have a backup on hand.

 - First, we need to dump our modem file.
 Boot into bootloader (`adb reboot bootloader`), and run `fastboot getvar current-slot`.
 Take note of this.
 - If not rooted, temporarily boot TWRP (`fastboot boot TWRP.img` in bootloader).
 Commands are the same in TWRP, or not.
 We need to find what partition the modem is on.
 - Run `adb shell` (`su` after if not using TWRP), then run `ls -lath /dev/block/by-name`.
 Find the modem for your current slot, and take note of it.